 The Statutory Liquidity Ratio (SLR) is important for the stability of the banking system and the economy.
 It ensures that banks have sufficient liquid assets to cover their liabilities, controls credit expansion, promotes investment in government securities, and provides stability to the financial system.
 The SLR is an effective tool for the Reserve Bank of India to regulate the liquidity in the banking system and prevent economic instability.

 The Statutory Liquidity Ratio (SLR) mandates that banks in India maintain a certain percentage of their Net Demand and Time Liabilities (NDTL) in the form of liquid assets such as cash, gold, and government securities.
 This ensures that banks have sufficient liquid assets to cover their liabilities and can promote stability in the financial system.
-The SLR is a tool used by the Reserve Bank of India to regulate the liquidity in the banking system and control the money supply in the economy.
+The SLR is a tool used by the Reserve Bank of India to regulate the liquidity in the banking system and control the fund supply in the economy.

 SLR = (Liquid assets held by the bank) / (Net Demand and Time Liabilities)